ahoffer/osgi/03-blueprint-lesson/README.md

 # Leson 03 - The OSGi Blueprint Specification
-Objective use Apache Aries Blueprint to create your service provider object and register it with OSGi.
+The objective of this lesson is to use the Apache Aries Blueprint to create your service provider object and register it with OSGi.
 This replaces using an `Activator` class to create and register the service.

 New terms: